-Particular patients being treated at The Royal Melbourne Hospital, The Royal Children’s Hospital, The Peter MacCallum Cancer Centre, Austin Health and Monash Health are being invited to participate.
+Patients undergoing treatment at The Royal Melbourne Hospital, The Royal Children’s Hospital, The Peter MacCallum Cancer Centre, Austin Health and Monash Health were invited to participate.

 Through 11 projects over four years, we are investigating whether genomic sequencing can provide:

 Quicker and more accurate diagnosis, leading to better care for: